mayankitamazons/insstudy/README.md

 If you encounter rate limiting issues:
 - Wait at least 30 minutes before trying again
-- Try using a different network connection or VPN
+- Try using a different network connection
-- Use a different Instagram account for authentication
+- Make sure you're properly logged into Instagram in your browser

 ## Troubleshooting